surajgariya00/blup-docs/wiki/design-ui/insert-widgets/checkbox-widget.md

 <figure><img src="../../../.gitbook/assets/alert-dialog.gif" alt="Check Box"><figcaption><p>Check Box</p></figcaption></figure>

-To utilize an CheckBox in your Flutter UI, adhere to these steps:
+To utilize an CheckBox in your UI, adhere to these steps:

 **1.** Drag the CheckBox widget from the Insert menu and drop it into your desired location within your UI.